isomerpages/moe-jurongwestpri/_jwps-learning-experience/STUDENT MANAGEMENT DEPARTMENT.md

 ## <span style = "color: #c81b1b"> <b>Programmes & Activities</b> </span>

 ### <span><b><u>Special Educational Needs (SEN) Support for students with additional / diagnosed needs</u></b></span>

+**Tiered System of Support (TSS)**

+The school adopts a Tiered System of Support (TSS) in providing support to students with special educational and/ or additional needs.
+Each student’s performance and progress is used and reviewed to determine the level of needs and intensity of support required.
+The TSS helps with effective and efficient allocation of resources in the areas of manpower, time, physical space and finances.